create3000/x_ite/docs/_posts/components/EnvironmentalSensor/TransformSensor.md

 ### SFBool [out] **isActive**

-*isActive* true/false events are sent as viewer enters/exits Proximity box. *isActive*=true when viewer enters Proximity box, *isActive*=false when viewer exits Proximity box.
+*isActive* true/false events are sent when triggering the sensor. *isActive*=true when targetObject enters the box region, *isActive*=false when targetObject exits the box region.

 #### Warning